Arthur Sadoun unveils new top team at Publicis as Steve King moves to Europe role

 Arthur Sadoun has shaken up his top team at Publicis Groupe, promoting four leaders to the Directoire+, a new top tier of management, as he wants the French agency group to be “next-century ready” ahead of its 100th anniversary in 2026.

-Steve King (below), who has been the chief operating officer since 2019 and has been widely regarded as Sadoun’s number two, will leave the current top team, known as the Directoire, and he takes a newly created role as chairman of Publicis Groupe Europe.
+Steve King (below), who has been COO since 2019 and has been widely regarded as Sadoun’s No. 2, will leave the current top team, known as the Directoire, and he takes a newly created role as chairman of Publicis Groupe Europe.

 King’s decision to step back as COO and leave the Directoire is a significant moment because the Briton has been a key figure within the group for decades as CEO of ZenithOptimedia and founding CEO of Publicis Media.